MSHSL State Debate Tournament

 PF

 · Evidence should consist of direct quotes, not paraphrasing.
-If your opponents are paraphrasing, I encourage you to ask for the cut card from which this paraphrase is based.
+If your opponents are paraphrasing, I encourage you to ask for the cut card from which this paraphrased statement is based.

-· In the 2nd rebuttal, it's recommended that you cover the major arguments the 1st rebuttal made on your case (especially turns).
+· In the 2nd rebuttal, it is recommended that you cover the major arguments the 1st rebuttal made on your case (especially turns).

-· On the line-by-line in the summary, please signpost, i.e. tell me where you are on the flow.
+· On the line-by-line in the summary, please signpost -- tell me where you are on the flow.
 Refer to arguments by their card name and which contention/subpoint they are in.
 Don't just say "Remember that Smith tells you..." as an extension without saying where it is on the flow and fully responding to what the other team said against it.

 · First summary should focus on extending offense, though extending defense on what you think the second summary will go for can be strategic.
-Respond to the second rebuttal; don't just extend your offense like that speech didn't happen.
-If the second-speaking summary does not respond to defense, whether it was extended in the first summary or not, I will only consider it mitigatory if the first-speaking final focus extends it.
+Respond to the second rebuttal's arguments as well.

 · If an argument isn't extended in both summary and final focus, I won't vote on it.

-· No theory, kritiks, etc. If there is real abuse (racism, oppressive language, misconstruing evidence, etc.), definitely call it out during the round, but do not run one of these types of arguments.
+· No theory, kritiks, etc. If there is real abuse, such as oppressive language or misconstruing evidence, definitely call it out during the round, but do not run one of these types of arguments.
 I do not believe they should be in PF.

 · Be nice during cross-x.
 Do not be aggressive, sarcastic, or condescending.
 I have high expectations for decorum and respect during cross-x.